Gizra/csv2sql/README.md

 Execute the command: ``drush csv2sql /PATH/TO/file.csv``

+## Scan a directory.

+You have the option to scan a whole directory instead of giving an exact path to a ``csv`` file.
+Execute the command: ``drush csv2sql /PATH/TO/directory/``

 Will create a ``_raw_file`` table in the Drupal installation which drush is running under.